Skip to content

 Pocket Marine Chronometers and deck watches began their development in the eighteenth century in response to the increasing need for accuracy when keeping time at sea.
 Accurate time was imperative for knowing precisely where you were on long journeys at sea to prevent loss of life and goods.

 Early chronometers were often referred to as “timekeepers” and were used by ships’ officers to determine longitude, or east-west position, at sea.
 One of the earliest pioneers in marine timekeeping was John Harrison, who designed and built the first successful marine chronometer in the mid-1700s.
-His H4 model was incredibly accurate for its time, losing only five seconds per day.
+His H4 model was incredibly accurate for its time, losing only a second per day.
 This breakthrough allowed sailors to accurately calculate their longitude and navigate with greater precision.

 Over time, advancements in technology led to improved accuracy and design of pocket marine chronometers and deck watches.
 These instruments became essential tools for navigation on ships of all sizes, from military vessels to merchant ships.
 They were also widely used by explorers during expeditions to uncharted territories.